johanneskastl/k3s_via_k3sup_without_flannel/README.md

 7. Install another CNI
 8. Party!

+## Installing a CNI

+You can install any CNI.

+For Cilium, find the k3s-specific instructions [here](https://docs.cilium.io/en/v1.9/gettingstarted/k3s/).

 ## Cleaning up

 When tearing down the the vagrant VMs using `vagrant destroy`, the files created by Ansible are not being removed.